ebra-8/ADREL/README.md

 As an example, the following steps can be performed to generate representations for Russian language.

-Note: If you want to  run the model on GloVe wword embeddings you need to run GloVe_embeddings.py first.
+Note: If you want to  run the model on GloVe wword embeddings you need to run GloVe_embeddings.py first (before Steps 1 and 2).
 Since the word embeddings are large (a few gigabytes), we did not include them in this repository.

 Step 1) Run LSTM_Russian.py to get the input sequence for the target language.
 The same code needs to be run on English to obtain the source language sequences.